 This leaves us with recommendation scores for each item, and we can pick the top N items (that user B does not already have) for recommendation to user B. In this example, the top 2 items to recommend are items 6 and 7, with a recommendation score of 0.4082.

 The process above works just the same if we had rating scale entries in the customer-item vectors instead of binary entries.
 This process also showed customer-based collaborative filtering.
 If we wanted to do item-based collaborative filtering, the process would be exactly the same with the exception that we would transpose the customer-item vector table into an item-customer vector table, which would result in an item-item similarity matrix after computing a similarity between all vectors.

 There are of course many decisions to be made on the exact implementation of the above process, with various tradeoffs, but the above described the entire process needed to get personalized recommendations for customers through collaborative filtering.
 Modifications can also be applied to the above process to get the results desired in practice.
 For example, if we wanted to bias our recommendations towards newer items, we could incorporate such content-based information by weighing the final recommendation scores by a decay function on item age.

-An endless number of such and much more creative modifications to the basic collaborative filtering process exist.
-Applying the right ones for the right situation can almost be an art.
-The basic collaborative filtering process however is a straightforward and very useful method to decide what items to recommend to their customers in marketing and sales efforts.
+An endless number of other creative modifications to the basic collaborative filtering process might be applied.
+Finding the right ones for the right situation can almost be an art.
+The basic collaborative filtering process however is a straightforward and very useful method to create a basis for what items to recommend to customers in marketing and sales efforts.